 Finding Doctor Right

-That’s how I first met Dr. Evan Goldstein, a gay proctologist and anal surgeon whose Bespoke Medical practice is acclaimed for its scientific methodology and alternative treatment approaches.
+That’s how I first met Dr. Evan Goldstein, an out proctologist and surgeon whose Bespoke Medical practice is acclaimed for its scientific methodology and alternative treatment approaches.
 After confirming that Dr. Goldstein would take my insurance, I made an appointment and was seen within a week.

 After Dr. Goldstein took a closer look, he told me I could put my shorts on and return to his office.
 The diagnosis came as a complete surprise.
 “You don’t have warts,” he insisted.
 I was shocked.
 But what about Dr. K’s diagnosis?
 What about the anoscopy, the red dye, the scaling, the needing to be knocked out for the great burning?

-Dr. Goldstein implemented that into his practice of mapping the anal canal in a specific way regardless of staining.
-What was more likely, he shared, was that there are certain cells that fuse together, whether from scarring or tissue changes as a result of things like hemorrhoids or getting deep dicked on the regular.
+Dr. Goldstein implemented that into his practice of mapping the rectal canal in a specific way, regardless of staining.
+What was more likely, he shared, was that there are certain cells that fuse together, whether from scarring or tissue changes as a result of things like hemorrhoids or bottoming on the regular.
 Those are the things that can be seen or shown to a patient on a dye-filled anoscopy screen.
-A patient like me would have no idea whether they were in fact anal warts, or not.
+A patient like me would have no idea whether they were in fact warts on my butt, or not.

 I left Dr. Goldstein’s office in a daze, simultaneously grateful, stunned, and angry.
 Grateful, of course, because I didn't have warts, and to finally have a butt doctor who I trusted.
-Stunned because I couldn’t believe I spent so many months, beyond anxious, and denying myself sex.
-And lastly angry at Dr. K, who treated me like an easy mark–an anxious slut he could bill by ordering him to have a surgery for something that didn’t exist.
+Stunned because I couldn’t believe I spent so many months, beyond anxious, and denying myself butt play.
+And lastly angry at Dr. K, who treated me like an easy mark – an anxious, promiscuous guy he could bill by ordering him to have a surgery for something that didn’t exist.